Are you familiar with the paintless dent repair (PDR) process?

 Several car enthusiasts have asked my opinion about DIY paintless dent repair kits.

 Recently, I’ve discovered these kits have come a long way.
 I’ve personally used a few different PDR systems with great success.

 I recommend WHDZ’s dent remover 85-piece tool kit.
 You get quality with many pieces for tackling all sorts of dents.

 AUTOPDR’s 40 piece dent repair kit works very well too.
 It’s a cheaper option to consider.

 Just How Good is PDR

-In many cases, after the repair is complete, there is little or no evidence that a dent ever existed.
-The typical tell-tale sign is a small black plug in a door end or door jamb, where the PDR technician must drill a hole to access the back side of the dent.
+Usually a small black plug in a door end or door jamb.
+This is where the PDR tech must drill a hole to access the back side of the dent.

 You may also be interested in: Alloy Wheel Repair!